Peter Manley: Darting career

 Manley made his debut in 1996 PDC World Matchplay Last 40 to Paul Cook, 5–2, in Last 32 to Dave Kelly 8-2 and Last 16 his losing to Jamie Harvey, 8–3.

 Manley is perhaps most famous for his long-running feud with Phil Taylor resulting from his refusal to shake Taylor's hand after losing 7–0 to him in the 2002 PDC World Darts Championship final.
 He has finished runner-up to Taylor in two other World Championships – losing 6–2 in 1999 and 7–0 in 2006.

 His biggest tournament win was 2003 Las Vegas Desert Classic when he beat John Part 16–12 in the final.
-He is also the chairman of the Professional Dart Players Association, a position he has held for six years.
+He is also the chairman of the Professional Darts Players Association, a position he has held for six years.
 Manley attempted getting a PDC Tour card in the Q-School in 2012, 2013, 2014, 2015, 2016, 2017, 2018 and 2019 but was unsuccessful.

 In 2022, Manley appeared in the inaugural World Seniors Darts Championship and reached the second round, where after winning against former BDO world finalist, Deta Hedman 3 – 1 he suffered a 3 – 1 defeat to old time rival Phil Taylor.
 Although not competing in the 2022 World Seniors Darts Masters, he made an appearance at the 2022 World Seniors Darts Matchplay in which he managed to reach the Quarter Finals after beating John Part in a deciding leg.
 His run was then ended once more by Phil Taylor.
 Manley entered the Modus Online Super League, in December 2022 in preparation for the 2023 World Seniors Darts Championship in which he pulled off a 4 – 2 win over Alan Norris.